iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 Click "Next" on the first screen, then select a directory to install the Control Center in.
 The default directory is usually fine unless you are an advanced user.

-On the"Select Components screen, leave "IQ Control Center" checked, and click "Next".
+On the "Select Components" screen, leave "IQ Control Center" checked, and click "Next".
 Accept the License Agreement, and click "Next" on the License Agreement and Start Menu Shortcuts screen.
 Then click "Install", and wait for the installation to complete.
 Click "Finish" after the installation completes.
 The IQ Control Center should now be installed,